prebid/prebid.github.io/dev-docs/bidders/ix.md

 **Index’s outstream video player**
 Publishers who are using Index as a bidding adapter in Prebid.js can show outstream video ads on their site from us by using Index’s outstream video player.
 This allows a video ad to display inside of a video player and can be placed anywhere on a publisher’s site, such as in-article, in-feed, and more.

 Define a new `video` object for our outstream video player at either the adUnit level or the `bidder` level.
 If you are setting it at the bidder level, define the size of the video player using the parameters `video.h` and `video.w`.
-If you are setting it at the `adUnit` level, define the size using video.playerSize.
+If you are setting it at the `adUnit` level, define the size using `video.playerSize`.</br>**Note:** The bidder level video configurations override the adunit level configurations.
+The `playerConfig` is only a bidder level configuration.

 For more information on how to structure the `video` object, refer to the following code example: